zyedidia/knit/docs/knit.md

 * `compdb` - output a compile commands database
 * `commands` - output the build commands (formats: knit, json, make, ninja, shell)

+The special target `_all` depends on every target in the build.
+Thus `knit _all -t targets` will list all targets.

 Some examples are shown below.

 ### Automatic cleaning